Rhenius31/HexBot/README.md

 - Make sure the USB camera is connected and accessible as `usb0`.
 - Replace `my_model_ncnn_model` with the actual path to your model if needed.
+- You may need to setup virtual environment before running the camera node to see live feed

 ---